-The student's research experience will be demonstrated in the research report which will ordinarily be written in the format of an article that could be submitted for publication to a journal in social science or social work.
-This report must be accepted by the faculty instructor and a second faculty reader.
+The student's research experience will be demonstrated in a research paper which will ordinarily be written in the format of an article that could be submitted for publication to a journal in social science or social work.
+This paper must be accepted by the faculty instructor and a second faculty reader.